Plan for retirement while supporting your parents with theirs

 If your parents’ savings and assets aren’t enough to support their retirement it could become, or already is, your problem.

-As a result of this, you may be forced to put your own retirement plans on hold while focusing on your parents’ financial wellbeing instead.
+As a result, you may be forced to put your own retirement plans on hold while focusing on your parents’ financial wellbeing instead.
 But this may have a counter-effect.

 That is, sacrificing your own retirement savings to help your parents may in turn cause you to rely on your children for support.
 And so the cycle continues.